strapi/strapi/docs/3.x.x/guides/deployment.md

 ##### 3. Set environment variables

-Strapi expects a variable for each database connection detail (host, username, etc.).
+Strapi expects a variable for each database connection configuration (host, username, etc.).
 So, from the url above, you have to set several environment variables in the Heroku config:

 ```bash
 heroku config:set DATABASE_USERNAME=ebitxebvixeeqd